-Extension, Cancellation and Amendment We have the option to extend the expiration of the rights offering for a period not to exceed 30 days by giving oral or written notice to the subscription agent prior to the expiration date of the rights offering, although we do not presently intend to do so.
-If we elect to extend the expiration of the rights offering, we will issue a press release announcing such extension nu later than 9:00 a.m., New York City time, on the next business day after the most recently announced expiration time of the rights offering.
-We will extend the duration of the right offering as required by applicable law or regulation and may choose to extend it if we decide to give investors more time to exercise their subscription rights in the rights offering.
-Our board of directors may cancel the rights offering at any time prior to the expiration of the rights offering for any reason.
-In the event the rights offering will be returned, withou interest, as soon as practicable. subscriptions and issue a refuture opportunity to cancer such subscriptions and issue a refuture of any money advanced by such stockholder and recirculate an updated prospectus after the post effective amendment is declared effective by the SEC.
-In addition, upon such event, we may extend the expiration date of the rights offering to allow holders of rights ample time to mak new investment decisions and for us to recirculate updated documentation.
+Our board of directors also reserves the right to amend or modify the terms of the rights offering in its sole discretion.
+If we should make any fundamental changes to the terms of the rights offering set forth in this prospectus, we will file a post-effective amendment to the registration statement in which this prospectus is included, offer potential purchasers who have subscribed for rights the opportunity to cancel such subscriptions and issue a refund of any money advanced by such stockholder and recirculate an updated prospectus after the posteffective amendment is declared effective by the SEC.
+In addition, upon such event, we may extend the expiration date of the rights offering to allow holders of rights ample time to make new investment decisions and for us to recirculate updated documentation.
 Promptly following any such occurrence, we will issue a press release announcing any changes with respect to the rights offering and the new expiration date.
 The terms of the rights offering cannot be modified or amended after the expiration date of the rights offering.
-Although we do not presently intend to do so, we may choose to amend or modify the terms of the rights offering for any reason including, without limitation, in order to increase participation in the rights offering.
+Although we do not presently intend to do so, we may choose to amend or modify the terms of the rights offering for any reason, including, without limitation, in order to increase participation in the rights offering.
 Such amendments or modifications may include a change in the subscription price, although no such change is presently contemplated.

-Procedures for Exercise To exercise your subscription rights, you must complete the rights certificate and deliver it to the subscription agent, Continental Stock Transfer & Trust Company, together with ful payment for all the subscription rights you elect to exercise under the basic subscription privilege and over-subscription privilege.
+Procedures for Exercise

+To exercise your subscription rights, you must complete the rights certificate and deliver it to the subscription agent, Continental Stock Transfer & Trust Company, together with full payment for all the subscription rights you elect to exercise under the basic subscription privilege and over-subscription privilege.
 You may deliver the documents and payments by regular mail or commercial carrier.
 If regular mail is used for this purpose, we recommend using registered mail, properly insured, with return receipt requested.